jsgram-framework/jsgram/README.md

 - a middleware is a function which is invoked before the route handler (e.g. a controller or a function).

-- middleware arte organized as a queue: First in First out, Last in Last out.
+- middleware are organized as a queue: First in First out, Last in Last out.

 - all middleware get a request, response and a next function as parameters.
 To call the next middleware in the queue: `next()`